 ‘Cut-Off Date’ or ‘Specified Date’

-It seems EU citizens already living in the UK before this theoretical date will be treated far more favourably than those who arrived afterwards.
+It seems European citizens already living in the UK before this theoretical date will be treated far more favourably than those who arrived afterwards.
 If they are not already eligible for settled status, they will be able to apply for some kind of temporary residence document to allow them to remain in the UK to clock up the five years needed for settled status.

-EU citizens who arrive after the ‘Cut-Off Date’ or ‘Specified Date’ will apparently face much stricter requirements going forward.
+European citizens who arrive after the ‘Cut-Off Date’ or ‘Specified Date’ will apparently face much stricter requirements going forward.
 They will benefit from the ‘grace period’ (below) but thereafter will have no guarantees of being allowed to remain.
 The paper hints that they will be subject to the same requirements currently imposed on foreign nationals from outside the EU

 ‘Grace Period’ or ‘Blanket Permission Period’

-All EU citizens living in the UK at the start of this period will be able to remain in the UK for a further period of up to two years without needing to apply for any further documentation.
+All European citizens living in the UK at the start of this period will be able to remain in the UK for a further period of up to two years without needing to apply for any further documentation.